0xIntuition/slang/README.md

 COMPOSEDB_PRIVATE_KEY=<your_composedb_private_key>
 ```

-1. Define a `/models` folder at the root of your package/repository, with all files ordered in the way they are to be deployed.
+2. Define a `/models` folder at the root of your package/repository, with all files ordered in the way they are to be deployed.

+-  Dependent model id's can be referenced by using a template string with the model name EG: `id: "${List}"`

-1. Run `npm install <path-to-this-repository>`
+3. Run `npm install <path-to-this-repository>`

-1. Run `slang generate`
+4. Run `slang generate`

-1. Check `/__generated__` for all types and generated client
+5. Check `/__generated__` for all types and generated client

 ## What it is